ShashJan94/StockPricePrediction/README.md

 4. **View Results**: After prediction, view the metrics, graphs, and predictions.
 5. **Test New Data**: Upload a new dataset for prediction and view the results.

-## Screenshots

-Include relevant screenshots of the application in action.

 ## Contributing